RangerMauve/hyperswarm-proxy/README.md

 const somestream = getStreamForServer()

 const swarm = new HyperswarmProxyClient({
-  connection: somestream, // Pass in the stream which connects to the server
+  // Pass in the stream which connects to the server
+  // If this isn't passed in, invoke `.reconnect(somestream)` to start connecting
+  connection: somestream,

-  autoconnect: true, // Whether you should autoconnect to peers
+  // Whether you should autoconnect to peers
+  autoconnect: true,

-  maxPeers: 24, // The max number of peers to connect to before stopping to autoconnect })
+  // The max number of peers to connect to before stopping to autoconnect
+  maxPeers: 24,
+})

 // When we disconnect, reconnect to the server